This website may contain affiliate links and we may be compensated (at no cost to you!).

 7. Job growth and services are expanding

-Over the last few years, Colorado cities have grown and expanded more than ever.
-Because of this there are lots more jobs and services available for residents of the state.
+Colorado cities have grown and expanded more than ever in the past few years.
+Because of this, there are a lot more jobs and services available for residents of the state.

 According to The Denver Post, Colorado’s job market is one of the strongest and most consistent in the nation, and has been since the mid-90’s.